BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 Luhmann explicitly distances himself from Maturana here, defining both terms differently.
 First, he wants to construe "cognizing" more narrowly, so that not every autopoietic operation automatically qualifies as cognition.
 Second, he defines the "observer" not through language, but through the fundamental operations of distinguishing and indicating[^6].
-Drawing directly on George Spencer-Brown's calculus of forms in *Laws of Form* {% cite brown:1969 %}, Luhmann posits that observing means drawing a *distinction* and *indicating* one of its sides.
+Again drawing directly on George Spencer-Brown's calculus of forms in *Laws of Form* {% cite brown:1969 %}, Luhmann posits that observing means drawing a *distinction* and *indicating* one of its sides.
 This is a deliberately more formal, language-independent definition---one potentially applicable to non-linguistic systems as well (such as cells, the immune system, or perhaps AI systems?[^7]).
 Yet, as the next sentence suggests, this formalization serves to narrow, rather than widen, the concept of cognition.